Revolution 1848

 This attempt to win support from the nationalities proved to be, however, at this time when overwhelming masses of Russian and Austrian troops were closing in on every side, (and when the Hungarian kingdom was still unhappily experiencing the grief stricken aftermath of an often furious conflict over language and communal rights), a case of too little and too late.

-This law was the last measure enacted by this Hungarian Assembly as the Russian and Austrian interventions, in alliance with re-assertions of Habsburg power, overwhelmed the movement towards the independence of the Hungarian Monarchy by mid August 1849.
+This law was the last measure enacted by this Hungarian Assembly as the Russian and Austrian interventions largely overwhelmed the movement towards the independence of the Hungarian Monarchy by mid-August 1849 by which time only a formidable fortress at Komorn in northern Hungary continued to hold out - until September 26.

 In the wake of Frederick William's decision not to accept the proferred Imperial crown Prussian delegates were ordered to withdraw from the German National Assembly, other states also withdrew their representatives.